ZADIK PRECISION

 Front mark on dust cover shown.
 Cover this mark with scotch tape to prevent its removal.

-Mark the thumb rests position
+Mark the thumb rest's position

 Test thumb rest position.